 For decades, the Poet Awards have been presented to select members of the alumni body, chosen for their outstanding service, commitment, and loyalty to Whittier College, and for individual professional and personal achievements that best reflect Whittier College’s ideals and values.

-The 2021-22 Poet Award recipients will be honored throughout the spring 2022 semester at key engagement opportunities with the Poet community.
+The 2021-22 Poet Award recipients will be honored at the Poet Awards Dinner and Ceremony on Saturday, October 22, 2022.